TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 :::{figure} Images/Fig-DynSystDiscrete-Leslie-2.svg
 :name: Fig:DynSystDiscrete:Leslie2
+:class: dark-light

-The evolvement in time of the population model
+The evolvement in time of the population model.
 :::

 What is not so clear in the picture is that for large $k$ the state vectors $\vect{x}_k$ are approximately eigenvectors for the matrix $M$.
 However, numerical values shed light on this phenomenon.
 For instance, the last two 'states' are given by